Bike Friendly Building Consulting

-Our recent Bike Friendly Building Consulting Service clients include Oxford Properties, Concert Properties, QuadReal Property Group, Westbank Corporation, Park Royal Development, and Wesbild Holdings.
+Our recent Bike Friendly Building Consulting Service clients include QuadReal Property Group, Westbank Corporation, Concert Properties, the New St Paul's Hospital, Wesbild Holdings, Boffo Developments, Hudson Pacific Properties, the New Westminster School District, and Park Royal Developments.
 We have advised on planned and existing office, residential, retail, shopping mall, industrial, and mixed-use building complexes.

 Our team has strong research capacities as well, having completed the State of Cycling GIS bike route mapping for Metro Vancouver, and ground-breaking Not Just Bike Racks research into the dynamics of cycling amenities in property development.

 Our cost-effective business advantage can benefit many aspects of your operations, including equipment supplier contracting, marketing, tenant retention, and corporate environmental responsibility.
 HUB Cycling is uniquely positioned to help developers, building managers, and employers receive the recognition they deserve for going “beyond the call” in developing Bike Friendly facilities and practices.

 Contact HUB Cycling about our Bike Friendly Building Consulting Services at firstname.lastname@example.org.